What do you keep top of mind when creating content? Maybe uniqueness, audience research, or topic relevance?

 In fact, we saw that only 0.4% and 0.8% of all articles are in this content format.

-Honing in on this type of content could noticeably impact the amount of organic traffic coming to your site.
+Homing in on this type of content could have a noticeable impact on the amount of organic traffic coming to your site.

 Crafting outstanding content is like building a home with solid architecture.